johnkoht/mina-slack/README.md

-    set :slack_application, "Application Name" # override Capistrano `application` set :slack_username, "Deploy Bot" # displayed as name of message sender set :slack_emoji, ":cloud:" # will be used as the avatar for the message
+    set :slack_application, "Application Name" # override Capistrano `application` set :slack_username, "Deploy Bot" # displayed as name of message sender set :slack_emoji, ":cloud:" # will be used as the avatar for the message set :slack_stage, "staging" # will be used to specify the deployment environment

 Or use the ENV variables: